Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 4 Desember 2025 20.45.46 UTC
+- WIB: Kamis, 4 Desember 2025 21.34.22 UTC
-- WITA: Kamis, 4 Desember 2025 21.45.46 UTC
+- WITA: Kamis, 4 Desember 2025 22.34.22 UTC
-- WIT: Kamis, 4 Desember 2025 22.45.46 UTC
+- WIT: Kamis, 4 Desember 2025 23.34.22 UTC

 Kutipan Inspiratif:
-"Successful people are not gifted; they just work hard, then succeed on purpose."
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

-Kategori: success
+Kategori: friendship